Skip to main content

 About

-Plutocracy is a single player and multiplayer strategy game.
+Plutocracy is a single player and multiplayer economy management game with economy and historical themes.
 It was developed by Redwood and was released on November 21, 2019.
 It received mostly positive reviews from players.

 Skip User Reviews

-• The game is still in early access with many features locked or incomplete, leading to a lack of content.
+• The game is in early access with many features incomplete or still in development, leading to repetitive and grind-heavy gameplay.

 • gameplay